Welcome to the Chair of Clinical Psychology!

 Methods used include psychotherapeutic expectation management, psychoeducation for optimised education of patients and psychoeducation for contextualised, informed decision-making.

 Are you interested in participating in one of our studies?
+There is a bunch of good reasons:

 - Depending on the study at hand, you may have the opportunity to receive a comprehensive diagnostic investigation, receive specialized training, or get to know new treatment methods.